Some of the most common ways to make a gift to Amherst College are to write a check, make a gift using a credit card, or donate online.

 What is an outright gift of cash?

-An outright gift is any gift where you make a gift to Amherst College.
-The most common way for donors to make an outright gift is to write a check payable to Trustees of Amherst College.
+An outright gift of cash is when you transfer funds to Amherst College and get nothing of financial value in return.
+The most common way for donors to make an outright gift is to write a check payable to Amherst College.

 Gift provides immediate support

 Unlike some other gift arrangements, your outright gift will provide resources that Amherst can put to immediate use.
-If you prefer to restrict the College's use of your gift in any way, please contact us so that we can be sure that Amherst can carry out your wishes.
+If you prefer to restrict our use of your gift in any way, please contact us so that we can be sure that we can carry out your wishes.

-- Susan will have the satisfaction of making a $15,000 gift to Amherst.
+- Susan will gain the satisfaction of making a $15,000 gift to Amherst.